- Does seasonality trigger shifts in web traffic?

-According to Hubspot, web traffic has dipped across all industries and segments, while traffic growth is slower overall in 2021 than in 2019.
+According to Hubspot, web traffic dipped across all industries and segments, while traffic growth has been slower overall in 2021 than in 2019.

-The software company noted that the only industry which hasn’t seen a decline in traffic is leisure and hospitality, which experienced a 17.72% jump in traffic between Q2 2021.
+The software company noted that the only industry which didn’t see a decline in traffic is leisure and hospitality, which experienced a 17.72% jump in traffic between Q2 2021.

 Their findings drew a stark contrast to data collected in 2019, when website traffic for the industry declined by more than 13% in the second quarter of the year.

-Still, while traffic patterns for the leisure and hospitality industry are impressive, the jump in traffic is unsurprising given that the unlocking of economies has spurred demand for reopening-related outings and travel.
+Still, while traffic patterns for the leisure and hospitality industry were impressive, the jump in traffic is unsurprising given that the unlocking of economies had spurred demand for reopening-related outings and travel.

 However, compared to 2019, when online traffic to websites in the education and healthcare industry grew by 17.52%, the difference in growth is significant.

-The industries seeing the largest slump in online sessions are:
+The industries that saw the largest slump in online sessions were: